ForJessicaSake/Merka-organico/README.md

+## Merka
-Merka is a trusted grocery shop that allows you buy all the necessary food inventory with one click.
+A trusted grocery shop that allows you buy all the necessary food inventory with one click.